Employees

 LSBs do not have the authority to declare a state of emergency.

-Emergency Management Ontario works to coordinate with other organizations to prepare for emergencies and respond when they occur.
+Emergency Management Ontario (EMO) works to coordinate with various organizations to prepare for emergencies and respond when they occur.
+LSBs can play an important role in the education of services and can contact EMO directly.

 Websites

-LSBs are able to develop their own websites if they wish to do so.
-There is nothing in the NSBA restricting this however, requirements stated in the NSBA still have to be met.
-Website content should be directly related to the LSBs approved powers and only these costs would be considered eligible under the LSB administration.
-Visit the Business Development Bank of Canada’s website creation page for many tools available that are free or very low cost.
+LSBs are able to develop their own websites if they wish to do so and if doing so would be in compliance with the NSBA.
+Website content should be directly related to the LSBs’ approved powers and only these costs would be considered eligible under the LSB administration.

 Contact list of LSBs in Northern Ontario